LwM2M vs MQTT: What's the Difference? Which One is Better for IoT

 LwM2M vs MQTT: Similarities

 For starters, both MQTT and LwM2M are standard protocols for the transportation of data from devices to other devices, systems, platforms and applications.
-Here, let’s not overlook the word ‘standard’ from the previous sentence—in the fragmented IoT world of proprietary systems and vendor lock-ins, standards are like safe islands in a sea of smart chaos.
-By having their own working groups (these being OMA SpecWorks for LwM2M and OASIS for MQTT) dedicated to specifying and standardising them, they have become widely accepted standards and are enjoying vast popularity in a variety of IoT projects.
+Here, let’s not overlook the word ‘standard’ from the previous sentence — in the fragmented IoT world of proprietary systems and vendor lock-ins, standards are like safe islands in a sea of smart chaos.
+By having their own working groups dedicated to specifying and standardising them, they have become widely accepted standards and are enjoying vast popularity in a variety of IoT projects.
 Lightweight and easy to implement, both are well-suited to low-power resource-constrained devices operated over low-bandwidth networks.
 This is about where their common points end, so let’s have a look at the differences.

 |LwM2M and MQTT: Similarities|